sinbad/StevesUEHelpers/doc/InputImage.md

 Pick an Enhanced Input action from the asset browser interface.

+> Note: at the time of writing, **Enhanced Input** exposes *no* events for us to
+> be notified of mapping changes.
+Therefore, if you have persistent UI up which
+> might be affected by a mapping change, you must call
+> `UStevesGameSubsystem::NotifyEnhancedInputMappingsChanged()` after you have
+> made changes to mappings.
+You don't have to do it the first time if you add
+> mappings in `BeginPlay`.

 ### Action or Axis Name

 The name of the input action or axis that should be looked up to determine the